Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Urinalysis.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

-**Mitigation**: Do not allow children to dip fingers in artificial urine, encourage use of gloves, encourage children to wash their hands afterwards.Make sure children know it's milk so if they are allergic they can make sure not to touch it.
+**Mitigation**: Do not allow children to dip fingers in artificial urine, encourage use of gloves, encourage children to wash their hands afterwards.
+Make sure children know it's milk so if they are allergic they can make sure not to touch it.
 Alert parents to presence of milk if you are concerned that a child has dipped their fingers in the solution.

 Call a first aider in the event of reaction.